-a) Nonspendable - includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
-Consists of fund balance associated with prepaid expenses (unless the proceeds are restricted, committed, or assigned).
-All nonspendable fund balances at yar end relate to not in spendable form assets.

-- b) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation. \$220,591 in restricted balances at year end pertain to unspent Secure our Future referendum revenues and \$107,912 pertain to the School's lunch program. - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
-There were no committed fund balances at year end. - d) Assigned fund balance classification that is intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
-Assigned fund balances at year end pertain to the internal account. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
+- a) Nonspendable includes amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
+Consists of fund balance associated with inventories and prepaid expenses.
+At year end all nonspendable fund balances pertained to assets not in spendable form. - b) Restricted this classification includes fund balance category amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
+Restricted fund balances at year end pertain to the School's lunch program. - c) Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
+There are no committed fund balances at year end. - d) Assigned fund balance classification that is intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
+Assigned fund balances at year end pertain to the School's Internal Account. - e) Unassigned portion of the fund balance that has not been restricted, committed or assigned for a specific purpose.
 This is the residual classification for the School's general fund.